 - Average price: $10.99, $2.75 per glass

-10. Sample up to three wines for free.
+16. Sample up to three Olive Garden wines for free.

 You’re allowed to sample up to three Olive Garden wines for no extra charge.

-These samples tend to be generous, about a 3 oz. pour, so if your server doesn’t automatically offer to let you sample wines, just ask!
+These samples tend to be generous, about a 3-ounce pour, so if your server doesn’t automatically offer to let you sample wines, just ask!

-Okay, within reason.
-“Secret” menu items at Olive Garden are essentially substitutions for menu items most people don’t know are possible.
+There are also some clever substitutions you can use to get menu items most people don’t know are possible.